jbs-public-function/vis/vis/notebooks/color/README.md

 # notebooks/color
 This is going to be my first project.
 One of the issues I run into time & time again is color settings.
-For the most part all of the various plotting libraries have perfect color selection in specific instances and good enough at worst.
-Tweaking color is a really important part of the visual story you're trying to paint and getting a handle on color is paramount.
-What kind of color scheme do you want? stark contrasts to contrast at the extreme?
-Subtle gradiations between near values?
-Is a negative number always red?
+For the most part, all of the various plotting libraries make near perfect color selections in very specific instances, good enough decisisions in most situations, and "huh?" decisions in a few cases.
+Tweaking color is a really important part of setting the table for the visual story you're trying to tell and getting a handle on color is of paramount importance.

+## asking questions of your data
+* What kind of color scheme do you want?
+* Stark contrasts to contrast at the extreme?
+* Subtle gradiants between a small-closed range of numbers?
+* Is a negative number always red?
 Or is it good sometimes and we need to reverse the RdBu scale?

 I've been working with the plotly affiliated colorlover package for a couple of weeks and have had some promising results with generating colorschemes.
 Matplotlib also has it's own colormapping library that we will also look at.

+#### tangent
 We need two types of color selections beyond a simple x,y scatter plot.
 * an x,y scatter plot has two colors, so min_n_colors  for f(x,y) =  1
 * maybe n-1 for f(x1, x2, x3, ..., xn) = n - 1